FirstGit178/SoC_Lab_Week6/index.md

 BASYS3 Develoment Board
 <img src="docs/assets/images/BASYS3.jpg">

-This FPGA VGA Project is showing me at a code level how VGA displays operate.
-Through the refresh rate of the screen, it is essentially fooling our brains into thinking we see a complete image when actually we are watching a trace of each pixel’s subpixels RGB with intensities that change per frame to generate varying colours which then as the trace makes its way across and down the screen to the end and returns to the start to repeat the process allowing us to see a complete image.
+This FPGA VGA Project is showing me at code level how VGA displays operate.
+Through the refresh rate of the screen, it is essentially tricks our brains into thinking we see a complete image when actually we are watching a trace of each pixel’s subpixels red, green and blue(RGB) with intensities that change per frame to generate varying colours which then as the trace makes its way across and down the screen to the end and returns to the start to repeat the process allowing us to see a complete image.

 **Architecture Diagram**